-Improving patient outcomes using video appointments
+Improving patient outcomes using virtual appointments

 In 2018, Southern Health NHS Foundation Trust received start-up funding from the Health System Led Investment Fund to deliver video appointments.
 After a detailed procurement process, Visionable were selected as a suitable supplier.